LynxarA-Coding/LockCent/README.md

   <h1 align="center">LockCent</h1>

   <h3>LockCent is an Application that keeps your personal information safe.
-It provides data encryption and local or cloud saving.</h3>
+It provides data encryption and local or cloud saving.
+The Repository is archived due to a fact that the project has ended</h3>

   <p>The application is locked by user authentication through login with username and password stored in the MySQL database.
 After authentication, the user receives an access to his/her stored data divided by different categories such as: personal data, account credentials or any other secured information.
 Application encrypts data locally, the user can store data in the database or web server (the decision is up to user)